 — APOLLONIA —

 Apollonia is the Chora (main town) and capital.
 Small, but with enough bars and restaurants for some stirring nightlife.
-It’s not always clear where to find the alleys of interest in the tangle of sprawling walkways, so drop a Google map pin on Vergeraki bakery and head up the path to its right.
-The sign in the small square outside that says “to steno” (the narrow way) will point you to it.
+Drop a Google map pin on Vergeraki bakery and head up the path to its right to find the main alleyways of interest.

 — KASTRO —